Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 Here is an example of a retargeting email from Canva that encourages existing users to upgrade to the pro version of their tool:

-A lead magnet involves offering a piece of content in exchange for someone’s personal information, including their email address.
-This is a great way to grow your subscriber base and reach more leads.
+A lead magnet offers valuable content in exchange for someone’s personal information, including their email address.
+This is a great way to grow your subscriber base and generate more leads.

 Here is a lead magnet from Link Labs where people can download their case study by providing their email address: